revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 when the species split.
 Dating phylogenies is central to understanding the evolution of life on Earth.
 However, evolutionary sequences evolve with different rates, an observation that has been termed __relaxed molecular clock__.
-In general, it is difficult to map a phylogeny obtained from an alignment, and with branch lengths measured in average number of substitutions per site, to a phylogeny with branch lengths measured in actual units of time.
+In general, it is difficult to map a phylogeny obtained from a multiple sequence alignment, and with branch lengths measured in average number of substitutions per site, to a phylogeny with branch lengths measured in actual units of time.
 For this reason, the molecular clocks are calibrated with information gained from __fossils__, which can be accurately dated.
 Incorporating fossil information enables __calibration__ of node ages of a phylogeny.

 In this tutorial, we explore another possibility to improve on the accuracy of dating a phylogeny.
 Namely, horizontal gene transfers and ancient evolutionary